Why Search Party should be your next box set

-There’s nothing worse in your 20s than feeling like you don’t have any direction.
+There’s almost nothing worse in your 20s than feeling like you don’t have any direction.
 Drifting between unemployment, bored employment and appointments about employment, while filling up your days with endless trips to the nearest kettle.
-Thank goodness, then, for TV box sets, which, for five, eight or 20 hours, mean that you can forget about the frustrations of almost-adult life and immerse yourself in someone else’s tale.
-Now, even All 4 has got in on the box set game, with its first exclusive scripted acquisition from the USA: Search Party.
+Thank goodness, then, for TV box sets, which mean that – for 5, 8 or 20 hours – you can forget about the frustrations of almost-adult life and immerse yourself in someone else’s tale.

 And so when an old school friend, Chantal Witherbottom, goes missing, they react accordingly.
 Meeting for brunch, Portia announces how sad she is.
 Not because of Chantal, but because she can’t recall whether she’s slept with a nearby waiter.
 “In shock.
 Sad news about a sweet girl.
 Keep an eye out, people,” tweets Elliot, while in person, he does little more than shrug.
 Only Dory seems worried, deciding to investigate the disappearance and work out what happened.

-Is she dead?
+Is Chantal dead?
 Has she been kidnapped?
 Is it something more or less sinister?
-Her hunt brings her into contact with a wonderful array of eccentric figures, from a possible cult and a melancholic former friend to her journalist ex-boyfriend, Julian (the charming Brandon Michael Hall).
-She bumps into him a lot, often intentionally.
+Her hunt brings her into contact with a wonderful array of eccentric figures, from a possible cult and a melancholic former friend to her journalist ex-boyfriend, Julian (the charming Brandon Michael Hall) – she bumps into him a lot, often intentionally.
 Even a mysterious detective, Keith (a brilliantly intense Ron Livingston), turns up treading the same beat and chasing the same leads.

-The rest of the gang get caught up in the search too, and soon, they’re crossing the line into dubious territory with all the presumption that middle-class, white hipsters can muster.
-They ruin funerals, interrupt wedding plans and blackmail businessmen, not stopping to think twice about the impact of their actions.
+The rest of the gang get caught up in the search too and soon they’re crossing the line into dubious territory with all the presumption that middle-class, white hipsters can muster.
+They disrupt funerals, interrupt wedding plans and blackmail businessmen, not stopping to think twice about the impact of their actions.
 It’s the same wrapped-up attitude they bring to their love lives, which, naturally, are full of affairs and the calculated break-up of other couples; it doesn’t matter what they’re doing or who they’re doing, as long as they’re doing in the first place.

 Dory is the nicest of the bunch, and certainly the most relatable.
 A lot of that comes from Alia Shawkat.
 Continuing to impress ever since the days of Arrested Development, she’s a remarkable lead here, engaging us with her timid uncertainty, as well as her determination to get to the bottom of this mystery.
 Crucially, she’s the only one of the group who is aware that this is as much about finding Dory as it is finding Chantal.
 “Would anyone even care if something bad happened to me?” she asks, of nobody in particular, trying to prove to herself that not only does she have a reason to get out of bed, but that even the most forgettable of Millennials can be missed by someone.
 Even the name itself, Chantal Witherbottom, sounds like a MacGuffin made up by a wannabe Nancy Drew.

-A brisk, brash TV gem, the result is a gripping investigation that spends most of its time uncovering these Millennials’ own privileged self-absorption, but still manages to deliver a satisfying pay-off.
-It builds to a brutal climax with a pace that means you’ll want to binge-watch all 10 episodes without pause.
-By the time the credits roll, you won’t know what to do with yourself.
-And that existential limbo will be more painful than ever.
+A brisk, brash TV gem, the result is a gripping investigation that spends most of its time uncovering these Millennials’ own privileged self-absorption, but still manages to deliver a satisfying pay-off, while moving at a pace that means you’ll want to binge all 10 episodes without pause.